replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

      replicas: 2
    ```

 1. Add the file that you created in the previous step to the `kustomization.yaml` file located in `~/MY_KOTS_APP/overlays/downstreams/this-cluster/kustomization.yaml`.
+The `overlays/downstream` directory is where changes persist when releases are updated.
+These changes are in turn applied to the midstream directory.
+For more information, see [downstream](#downstream) and [midstrwam](#midstream).

   **Example:**